Many people have grown up in the computer age not fully aware of what life

 communication with simple arithmetic but rapidly moves on past advanced

-mathematics until the two computers communicate using their own unique language.
+mathematics until the two computers communicate using their unique language.

-the order is given to break the line, initially Colossus request it be
+the order is given to break the line, initially Colossus request, is

-reestablished and when that is denied the request becomes a demand.
-To punctuate
+reestablished and when denied the request becomes a demand.
+To punctuate the

-clear that the machines are now in complete control.
-The computers demand Corbin
+U.S.S.R., it is clear that the machines are now in complete control.
+The

-his assistant, Dr. Cleo Markham (Susan Clark).
-In order to trick the computer
+resistance is through his assistant, Dr. Cleo Markham (Susan Clark).
+To trick

-into giving him a few unmonitored moments Corbin tells Colossus she is his
+the computer into giving him a few unmonitored moments Corbin tells Colossus she

 Admittedly this movie readily dates itself.
 The terminals for Guardian and